webqit/webflo/README.md

   The data obtained above is simply sent into the loaded HTML document instance as `document.state.page`.
 This makes it globally accessible to embedded scripts and rendering logic!
 (Details in [Rendering and Templating](#rendering-and-templating).)

   > **Note**
-  > <br>Nested routes may not always need to have an equivalent `index.html` file; Webflo makes do with one from parent or ancestor.
+  > <br>Nested routes may not always need to have an equivalent `index.html` file; Webflo goes with one from closest ancestor.

 #### Client-Side: Navigation Requests and Responses